 When a property owner asks an estate agent to market their property for sale.

 That unavoidable part of a mortgage or loan.
-Expressed as a monthly fee or annually (see APR), it is the fee charged by a lender on the borrower as compensation for the loss of the asset (usually either cash or consumer good).
+Expressed as a monthly fee or annually (see APR), it is the fee charged by a lender to the borrower as compensation for the loss of the asset (usually either cash or consumer good).
 Interest is calculated as a percentage of the amount borrowed or the amount outstanding.

 Mortgage where only the monthly interest charges are repaid initially.
 The mortgage amount itself i.e. the ‘capital’ is not paid off.
 The full mortgage must be repaid at the end of the term, though often through an ISA, endowment policy or pension plan.
 This type of mortgage has become more difficult to obtain since the Mortgage Market Review in 2014.